BrilliantTeam/Skript/README.md

 # Skript [![Build Status](https://travis-ci.org/bensku/Skript.svg?branch=master)](https://travis-ci.org/bensku/Skript)
-Skript is a plugin for Bukkit/Spigot, which allows server owners and other users to modify their servers without learning Java.
-It can also be useful if you *do* know Java; some tasks are quicker to do with Skript, and so it can be used for prototyping without having to restart/reload the server.
+Skript is a plugin for Bukkit/Spigot, which allows server owners and other people to modify their servers without learning Java.
+It can also be useful if you *do* know Java; some tasks are quicker to do with Skript, and so it can be used for prototyping etc.

-This Github fork fork of Skript is based on Mirreski's improvements which was built on Njol's original Skript.
+This Github fork of Skript is based on Mirreski's improvements which was built on Njol's original Skript.
 It is supported for **Spigot** (not Bukkit) versions of Minecraft 1.9-1.12.
 Other versions might work, but no guarantees. **Paper** is recommended, but not mandatory - without it, timings of scripts will not work.

 ## Documentation
-Documentation is available [here](http://bensku.github.io/Skript/) for latest the version of Skript.
+Documentation is available [here](http://bensku.github.io/Skript/) for the latest version of Skript.

 ## Reporting Issues
 You should use Github [issue tracker](https://github.com/bensku/Skript/issues)